otherPOM/Tic_Tac_Toe/README.md

 In this stage, we will assume that either X or O can start the game.

 You can choose whether to use a space or underscore _ to print empty cells.

+# Stage 4
+The program should work as follows:

+1. Get the 3x3 grid from the input as in the previous stages.
+2. Output this 3x3 grid as in the previous stages.
+3. Prompt the user to make a move.
+4. The user should input 2 numbers that represent the cell where they want to place their X. (the 9 symbols representing the field will be the first line of input, and the 2 coordinate numbers will be the second line of input)
+5. Analyze user input and show messages in the following situations:
+`This cell is occupied!` Choose another one! if the cell is not empty.
+`You should enter numbers!` if the user enters non-numeric symbols in the coordinates input.
+`Coordinates should be from 1 to 3!` if the user enters coordinates outside the game grid.
+6. Update the grid to include the user's move and print the updated grid to the console.

+The program should also check the user’s input.
+If the input is unsuitable, the program should tell the user why their input was wrong, and prompt them to enter coordinates again.

+To summarize, you need to output the game grid based on the first line of input, and then ask the user to enter a move.
+Keep asking until the user enters coordinates that represent an empty cell on the grid, update the grid to include that move, and then output it to the console.
+You should output the field only 2 times: once before the user’s move, and once after the user has entered a legal move.

+*Do not delete the code* you already wrote that analyzes the game state; you will need it in the final step of this project.

+The project was changed.
+Now the coordinates start from the upper left corner.
+Look closely at the examples.